Peace efforts during World War II: Italian attempts at peace

 By 1943, the situation in Italy had become desperate.
 The Allied invasion of Sicily and growing discontent within Italy forced Benito Mussolini's government to consider peace.
 In July 1943, King Victor Emmanuel III had Mussolini arrested, and Marshal Pietro Badoglio took over as prime minister.
 Secret negotiations were soon opened between the Italian government and the Allies.
 These negotiations culminated in the Armistice of Cassibile, signed on 3 September 1943, which effectively took Italy out of the war.
 However, it was kept secret until 8 September, when it was announced by the Allies.
 The Germans quickly moved to occupy northern Italy, and a brutal civil war ensued between Italian fascists (supported by Germany) and anti-fascist partisans (supported by the Allies).

 Swedish and Vatican diplomacy

 During the later years of the war, neutral countries like Sweden and the Vatican sought to act as intermediaries to broker peace, especially as the tide of war turned decisively against Germany.
-Swedish officials, including Count Folke Bernadotte, conducted backchannel discussions with Nazi officials in 1944, particularly Himmler, who was exploring possible ways to negotiate with the Western Allies as Germany's defeat loomed.
+Swedish officials, including Count Folke Bernadotte, conducted backchannel discussions with German officials in 1944, particularly Himmler, who was exploring possible ways to negotiate with the Western Allies as Germany's defeat loomed.

 The Vatican, under Pope Pius XII, also attempted to mediate peace, primarily between the Axis powers and the Allies.
-However, these efforts were unsuccessful due to the Allies' commitment to unconditional surrender and the Nazi leadership’s reluctance to give up power.
+However, these efforts were unsuccessful due to the Allies' commitment to unconditional surrender and the German leadership’s reluctance to give up power.